Bijective proof: Proving the symmetry of the binomial coefficients

 This means that there are exactly as many combinations of k things in a set of size n as there are combinations of n − k things in a set of size n.

-A bijective proof

-The key idea of the proof may be understood from a simple example: selecting k children to be rewarded with ice cream cones, out of a group of n children, has exactly the same effect as choosing instead the n − k children to be denied ice cream cones.
+The key idea of the bijective proof may be understood from a simple example: selecting k children to be rewarded with ice cream cones, out of a group of n children, has exactly the same effect as choosing instead the n − k children to be denied ice cream cones.